crypto-org-chain/cronos-docs/docs/getting-started/cronos-mainnet.md

 #### There are three versions for Cronos Network:

 **Cronosmainnet_25-1-pruned**
 - Pruned snapshot is the quickest way to get a node running.
-If you only want to give a shot, use it for a validator or sentry node, the pruned snapshot will be a good choice.
+If you just would like to give a shot, use it for a validator or sentry node, the pruned snapshot will be a good choice.
 Pruned snapshots have tx index disabled to save disk/download size, which also will make API queries not work backward in time.
 If you still want to use a pruned snapshot to start an API node, then you can enable tx index on your end to start indexing blocks from when your startup your node.
 But you will not be able to query anything earlier than that.

 **Cronosmainnet_25-1-default**
 - Default is a good middle choice between everything.
 It will work in most use cases, validator, sentry node, API nodes.
 It has tx index enabled, so you can query block back in time.
 The only thing that default nodes do not have is the full history from the start of the chain or chain upgrade.